Racism and Black Lives Matter

 The resources featured below may not be for everyone and are just a small sample of what is available online, however we have chosen such resources to act as a starting point for further personal research and understanding of the Black Lives Matter movement.

 We have recently added extra resources to our page on articles and videos, and we have also added in two new sections: Charities and Petitions, and Social Media.
-At the bottom of this page, we have also recently included our content from our Black History Month 2020 digital campaign, to make it easy to access some great fact files on Black Individuals who have made history.
+At the bottom of this page, we have also included some content from our Black History Month digital campaigns, to make it easy to access some great fact files on Black Individuals who have made history.

 As a College we are dedicated to continuous growth and education, and we hope to encourage everyone within our College community to join us in eliminating racism.